gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 - Keeping boats either a single gender or mixed
 - Giving an athlete experience in a new position

-[^1]: I really love this trick because it's similar to gradient ascent with respect to the fitness function, but technically we're approximating a gradient with respect to the population distribution (in frequency space), not the fitness function itself.
+[^gradient-ascent-approx]: I really love this trick because it's similar to gradient ascent with respect to the fitness function, but technically we're approximating a gradient with respect to the population distribution (in frequency space), not the fitness function itself.
 We take a natural gradient step in the steepest direction that respects our normalized probability distribution over individual fitness scores.

-[^2]: Unlike other tricks discussed here, this one can be parallelized easily, so restarts do not significantly slow down optimization when implemented efficiently.
+[^parallel-restarts]: Unlike other tricks discussed here, this one can be parallelized easily, so restarts do not significantly slow down optimization when implemented efficiently.